SWSP5633 Counselling and Ethics

 - This unit builds on previous learning in social work knowledge and practice gained from SWSP5306 Indigenous People and Social Work, SWSP5631 Introduction to Social Work Methods, SWSP5309 Field Education 1: First Placement and SWSP5301 Social Work: Knowledge, Theory and Values.
 It enhances practical skills for counselling in various settings and further develops ethical social work practice.
 Using a contextual ethical framework which includes the recognition and use of personal values, professional codes and organisational policies, students apply ethical models to case studies of ethical dilemmas.
 Students learn appropriate consultative processes, to think and work with cultural sensitivity, the importance of critical reflection, and how to be accountable for ethical decisions they make.

-- Students are able to (1) ethics case study—apply a model of ethical decision making to one of the dilemmas posed and (2) psychosocial assessment—develop an understanding of the application of theory and models in the formulation of a psychosocial assessment.
+- Students are able to (1) ethics essay- apply a model of ethical decision making to one of the dilemmas posed and (2) counselling case study- develop an understanding of the application of theory and models in the formulation and evaluation of interventions.

-- Typically this unit is assessed in the following ways: (1) ethics case study and (2) take-home case study.
+- Indicative assessments in this unit are as follows: (1) ethics essay and (2) take-home case study.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.